JuliaGPU/juliagpu.org/post/2026-06-23-gpu_ecosystem.md

 The package is particularly relevant to scientific computing applications—optimization, finite elements, graph problems—where sparse system solves are a bottleneck.

 [cuNumeric.jl](https://github.com/JuliaLegate/cuNumeric.jl) wraps NVIDIA's cuPyNumeric C++ API to bring distributed, multi-GPU array computing to Julia.
-It provides an `NDArray` abstraction that supports standard array operations and can transparently dispatch work across both GPUs and CPUs.
+It provides an `NDArray` abstraction that supports standard array operations (e.g., broadcasting, matmul) and automatically partitions work across multi-GPU systems without intervention from the user.
-The package is a bridge to the Legate runtime, enabling Julia programs to scale to clusters of GPUs with minimal code changes.

 ### Other vendors